GoogleCloudPlatform/cloud-run-mesh/README.md

 Requirements:

 - For each region, you need a Serverless connector, using the same network as the GKE cluster(s) and VMs.
-CloudRun will use it to communicate with the Pods/VMs.
+Cloud Run will use it to communicate with the Pods/VMs.
-- All config clusters must have equivalent configuration - the CloudRun instance will attempt to connect to a cluster in same region but may fallback to other regions.
+- All config clusters must have equivalent configuration - the Cloud Run instance will attempt to connect to a cluster in same region but may fallback to other regions.
 - You must have admin permissions for the project and cluster during the initial setup.
 - Required binaries include: